any-tdf/stdf/doc/components/numKeyboard/guide_en.md

+> NumKeyboard uses the icons ri-delete-back-2-line and ri-skip-down-line, please ensure that the symbol.svg file in your project includes these icons.
+For details, please refer to [STDF-Guide-Icon](https://stdf.design/#/guide/icon).

 ## Description

 The NumKeyboard component is a virtual numeric keyboard used for inputting integers or decimals.
 It uses a grid layout, with two layout options: 3\*4 or 4\*4.
 If the completion key is not displayed, there will only be 3 columns; otherwise, there will be 4 columns.